Depending on your location and the type of research you are conducting, you may require access to your local research network and/or the PHSA network.

 PHSA’s Service Catalogue (password-protected site).

 PHSA’s Citrix environment provides remote access to your desktop’s programs and files.
-If you're working on a research network (wireless/wired), you can access Citrix directly by visiting
+If you're working on a research network (wireless/wired), you can access Citrix directly by visiting the Citrix Remote Access Portal and logging in.

 If you're accessing the PHSA network externally, such as from UBC or your home, you will need to use